paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

   (A) the total project cost of which is more than $500,000,000; and

-  (B) that is covered by Department of Energy Order 413.3, or a successor order, for the acquisition of capital assets for atomic energy defense activities.
+  (B) that is covered by Department of Energy Order 413.3B, or a successor order, for the acquisition of capital assets for atomic energy defense activities.

+### Statutory Notes

+#### Amendments
+2019—Subsec. (d)(3)(B).
+Pub.
+L. 116–92 substituted “413.3B” for “413.3”.

 <a id="section-2782"></a>